chriscoomber/sc2-kotlin-jvm-sample-bot/README.md

 ## Prerequisites

 You need a Java JDK installed, of a version equal to or greater than 1.9, and your environment variable JAVA_HOME should point to this.
+I've tested with JDK 11.

 You need Starcraft II retail installed, and you need to run it and ensure the map "2000 Atmospheres LE" is downloaded (e.g. host a custom game lobby with that map).